Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 The second issue is that this program's goal was to be as light and small as possible and turning this repository into a Django website was going to make it way heavier than I wanted.
-Of course, I could keep this repository to do only the API calls, and design the Django website in another repository but another goal I had was to have everything in the same repository, so that was not going to work.
+Of course, I could keep this repository to do only the API calls, and design the Django website in another repository, but another goal I had was to have everything in the same repository, so that was not going to work.